Epilepsy

 It's thought this can help control seizures by changing the electrical signals in the brain.

 VNS doesn't usually stop seizures completely, but it can help make them less severe and less frequent.
-You'll probably still need to take ASMs.
+You'll probably still need to take AEDs.

 Side effects of VNS include a hoarse voice, a sore throat and a cough when the device is activated.
-This normally occurs every five minutes and lasts for 30 seconds.
+This normally occurs every 5 minutes and lasts for 30 seconds.

 The battery for the VNS device typically lasts up to 10 years, after which time another procedure will be needed to replace it.